Brianzchen/particle/README.md

 #### Force install

-But if you believe your project has not reached a scale to take advantage of this lazy install you can the `checkInstalls` option to `true` in the config file.
+If you believe your project has not reached a scale to take advantage of this lazy install you can the `checkInstalls` option to `true` in the config file.

 Alternatively use the `--install` flag if you want to install all dependencies as a once off.
+Such as in CI

+### `run [script]`

+Run a script listed in the config file's `scripts` key, appending any additional parameters to the script.

 ### `workspace [@scope/package] install`

 ### `workspace [@scope/package] run [script]`

 ### `workspace [@scope/package] [path]`

+### `uncache [package]`

+Removes a package from a user's local particle cache or all packages if no package was specified.